African Spelling Bee

 The African Spelling Bee Championship is an academic spelling competition and consortium held annually across the African continent.
 Modeled after traditional spelling bees, this event serves as a platform for students to demonstrate their mastery of language and spelling skills.
 Organized at both national and continental levels, the competition begins with preliminary rounds in participating countries, culminating in a grand finale where finalists from various nations compete for the championship title.
-The latest edition of the contest was held in Abuja, Nigeria.
-The next edition is set to be held in Zimbabwe in March 2026.
+The latest edition of the contest was held in Harare, Zimbabwe.
+The next edition is set to be held in Zambia.

 Founded with the aim of promoting literacy, linguistic diversity, and cultural exchange among African youth, the African Spelling Bee has emerged as a significant educational initiative.
 Through rigorous preparation and competitive spirit, participants engage in oral spelling challenges, tackling words of increasing complexity as they progress through the rounds.

 The competition was initiated in 2016 by Roger Dickinson with ten other spelling bee organizations across the continent.
 The very first edition was held in Johannesburg.